nathangrinsztajn/Box-World/README.md

 Three user-controlled parameters contribute to the difficulty of the level:
 l.
 The number of boxes in the path to the goal (solution length)
-l.
-The number of distractor branches
+2. The number of distractor branches
-l.
-The length of the distractor branches.
+3. The length of the distractor branches.

 In general, the task is computationally difficult for a few reasons.
 First, a key can only be used once, so the agent must be able to reason about whether a particular box is along a distractor branch or the solution path.
 Second, keys and boxes appear in random locations in the room, emphasizing a capacity to reason about keys and boxes based on their abstract relations, rather than based on their spatial positions